suyashkumar/auth/README.md

 * comparing hashed passwords on login
 * validation of new user fields like "Email"
 * extraction of embedded fields that might be stored in the JWT
+* ensuring that a token's requested permissions does not exceed the user's maximum permission level

 A minimal example is below:
 ```go